Here’s everything you need to know about climate change in one easy-to-digest package.

 Keep the conversation going

-Linked to buying power, the more that other people see people around them taking these actions, the more likely they are to follow suit.
+If people see others doing something, they’re more likely to follow suit.
 (Some of you may know it as social proofing, here’s a little example of social proofing in action.)
-So, be vocal about the changes you have made, share them on social media, tell people about them, submit reviews for companies and products you think are doing a good job.
+So, be vocal about the changes you’re making, share them on social media, tell people about them, submit reviews for companies and products you think are doing a good job.
 You don’t need to shove it down people’s throats, but starting the conversation can make more of a difference than you think.

 We need to broaden our definition of personal action beyond what we buy or use…Taking part in a climate strike or showing up to a rally is a personal action.
 Organizing neighbors to sue a power plant that’s poisoning the community is a personal action.Vox.com 2019